formkit/docs-content/api-reference/formkit-themes.md

 ### createIconHandler()

-Returns a function responsible for loading an icon by name
+Returns a function responsible for loading an icon by name.

 #### Signature